tomrudnick/drama.typst/README.md

 4. **Retrieve character speech functions**

-   Use the dictionary to retrieve the character speech functions like this:
+   Use the dictionary to retrieve the character speech functions like so:

    ```typst
        #let prinzsays = character-speaks.der-prinz